Explorer239/student-grade-calculator/README.md

 # Student Grade Calculator (Java)

-A simple Java console application to calculate total marks, average, and grade.
+This is a simple Java console-based application that calculates total marks, average, and assigns a grade based on performance.

 ## Features
-- Accepts marks for multiple subjects
+- Takes input for multiple subjects
-- Calculates total and average
+- Calculates total and average marks
-- Displays grade
+- Displays grade based on average

-## Tech Used
+## Tech Stack
 - Java

+## How to Run
+1. Compile the program:
+   javac GradeCalculator.java
+2. Run the program:
+   java GradeCalculator